-The system board is shipped in anti-static packaging to avoid static damage.
+The system board is shipped in antistatic packaging to avoid static damage.
 When unpacking the board, be sure the person handling the board is static-protected.

-2-2 Pentium II Processor Installation
+2-2 Pentium II/III Processor Installation

-When handling the Pentium II processor, avoid placing direct pressure on the label area of the fan.
+When handling the Pentium II/III processor, avoid placing direct pressure on the label area of the fan.

-1. Check the Intel boxed processor kit for the following items: the processor with the fan heatsink attached, two black plastic pegs, two black plastic supports, and one power cable.
+1. Check the Intel-boxed processor kit for the following items: the processor with the fan/heat sink attached, two black plastic pegs, two black plastic supports and one power cable.

 2. Install the retention mechanism attach mount under the motherboard.
-Do this before mounting the motherboard into the chassis.
-Do not screw too tightly.
-Mount the two black plastic pegs onto the motherboard (Figure 2.1).
-These pegs will be used to attach the fan heatsink supports.
+Do this before mounting the motherboard in the chassis.
+Do not screw it in too tightly.
+Mount the two black plastic pegs onto the motherboard (Figure 2-1).
+These pegs will be used to attach the fan/heat sink supports.
 Notice that one hole and the base of one peg are larger than the other hole and peg base.
 Push each peg into its hole firmly until you hear it "click" into place.